 Interior Region

 Of course, as you move farther north, it gets colder.
 The Interior region encompasses Fairbanks and Denali National Park.
-These are some of the best places to visit in Alaska!

-In Fairbanks, expect the highs to decrease from about 10 F in November to hovering around 0 F in December and January.
+In Fairbanks, expect the highs to decrease from about 10 F in November to around 0 F in December and January.
 It then slowly increases to the low-20s F in April.

 It is a little warmer in Denali ranging from 9 F to 25 F as the average high.
 The lows range from around -10 F to 0 F. It can drop to -40 F.